Biobanking tissue for research

 If you have a biopsy or some blood taken, we would like to take a little bit more for a biobank.

-Sometimes, we may also ask for saliva, urine or poo (stool) samples.
+Sometimes, we also ask for saliva, pee or poo samples.

 Participation is completely voluntary.
 Your decision does not affect your clinical care in any way.